rduplain/buildme/README.md

 be README, and only trusted files).
 Beyond what's specified in the project build, the only requirement is Python 3.6+ (2016).

-When developing a README, use `buildme --outline README.md` or `buildme --export README.md` to review the document structure.
+When developing a README, use `buildme --annotate README.md` or `buildme --export README.md` to review the document structure.
 The _literate_ approach will ignore plain language in the document, and it is useful to confirm that everything parses correctly before running the build.